By Molly Patrick

 When we make changes that impact our life in such a positive, fierce and empowering way, we want to spread the word and share the joy with our people.
 Trying to get people to hop on board the plant train with you is done out of love, caring and compassion.
 I feel that.

 However, your friends and family might not see it as such.
 It’s possible that they see it as pushy, controlling, annoying and like it’s straight out of a PETA ad.
 Ouch.

 At the end of the day, regardless of how good the argument is for changing anything in someone’s life, people won’t change until they’re good and ready to change.

 Until then, they won’t be open to your hints, talks, requests, frustrations or convincing.
 And that’s okay.

 Because if people attempt to change only because you want them to, it’s a recipe for resentment and disaster.
-Only when someone is truly ready for change will the change be a happy success.
+Only when someone is truly ready for change will they make it happen.

-I don’t know about you, but I’ve been told many times by people that I’m close with that I should change or quit certain behaviors (and even people) in my life.
-And even though it was said out of nothing but care and concern for me, I had to lovingly tell them to fuck off because I had to change, morph and grow in my own time.
-EVEN IF what they were suggesting was legitimately correct and the right move.
+I don’t know about you, but I’ve been told many times that I should change or quit certain behaviors (and even people) in my life.
+And even though it was said out of care, I had to lovingly tell them to back off because I had to change, morph and grow in my own time.
+EVEN IF what they were suggesting was the right move.

 If I tried to change just because someone else wanted me to, the change would have never stuck because it wouldn’t have been mine.
 I needed to want to change.
 And then I needed to own my change.
 That’s the only way that change will ever happen.

 of trying to convince people to eat better, let it go and focus on you instead.